 10. Make sure that you don’t slouch in your seat, but are sitting tall and look like a positive and engaged person.

 How I prepare my clients for the team discussion: The main thing I can do is go over the question and make sure my client’s prepared opening comments are effective.
-The nice part of the Wharton team discussion is that you do have the question ahead of time and know what possible variations you will encounter.
-For Round 2 interviews you essentially need to prepare three separate answers based on the three possible variations you will encounter.
-I would review each answer by listening to my client’s opening answers.
+The nice part of the Wharton team discussion is that you do have the question ahead of time.
+I would review my client’s opening answers.
 I assess each opening answer on the following basis:

 1. Does the suggested answer address the topic directly?